Behavioural predictions of Spa customers towards AI enhanced technologies

 Jennie Underwood, Doctoral Researcher

-The inspiration for the research came from a long standing background working in Spa and Wellness.
-During this time experiencing the challenges and also the changes occurring within the industry, all the whilst being aware that technology was being developed for professional usage in Spas.
+The inspiration for this research came from Jennie's long standing background working in spa and wellness.
+During this time, Jennie experienced the challenges and changes occurring within the industry, whilst being aware that technology was being developed for professional usage in spas.
 The technology incorporates AI and robotics to deliver services to customers.
-Industry experience gave the understanding of the importance of human connection and the use of positive emotions to create memorable experiences.
+Industry experience gave Jennie the understanding of the importance of human connection and the use of positive emotions to create memorable experiences.
 This grew into a curiosity as to how the industry and customers would respond to the developing technology, the reasoning behind the possible acceptance or objection and the importance of human presence.

-The research is using a mixed methods approach.
+The research uses a mixed methods approach.
 The first stage has consisted of quantitative data collection using surveys to collect data from spa customers.
 The second phase delves deeper and expands upon the survey by interviewing therapists and mangers within the industry.

 The exponential growth in AI and robotics requires evaluation of its influence upon the industry for how best to use and place technologies, without disrupting the interpersonal nature of the industry.